richarticle/golang-dev/README.md

 # Golang Development Environment
 This is a container for Go language development.
 The following features are included
 - Centos7 is the base image
-- TMUX is installed for convenience with customized .tmux.conf
 - VIM is installed with customized .vimrc
 - VIM-GO plugin is installed
 - NERDTreeTabs plugin is installed for VIM